-For a decade, from 1999 to 2009, the proportion of disability episodes of long duration compensated by Ontario’s Workplace Safety and Insurance Board (WSIB) steadily went up.
+For a decade, from 1999 to 2009, the proportion of disability episodes of long duration compensated by Ontario’s Workplace Safety and Insurance Board (WSIB) steadily increased.
 This was a serious problem, given that injured or ill workers experience profound emotional, physical and economic losses when their recovery and return to work is delayed.
 As Judy Geary, the WSIB’s vice-president of program development, puts it:

 This led to longer claim durations, higher costs and dissatisfied stakeholders.